jurosh/redux-workshop/README.md

 # 2 | Redux with React and npm

-Recommended is also to install **React plugin for chrome**.
+To work with React is recommended to install: **React plugin for chrome**.

-Run `cd ./2-react/ && npm start` tu start development server on http://localhost:3000
+Run `cd ./2-react/ && npm start` to start development server on http://localhost:3000

 Store:
   - humans [

      1: {

         id: 1,
         photo: './images/human1.jpg',
         border: 'red',
         size: 3
       },

       2: {

         id: 2,
         photo: './images/human2.png',
         border: 'green',
         size: 2
       },

       3: {

         id: 3,
         photo: './images/human3.png',
         border: 'blue',
         size: 1
       }

   ]

-  - listing [ 1, 2, 3 ]
+  - listing [1, 2, 3 ]
   - sorted [ 3, 1, 2 ]

-You will find TODOs in code where should be made changes to made application working.

-Try to make sure you have working functionality:
+Search for TODOs in code and try to make sure you have working functionality:

-- every "human" should have displayed image defined in state
+- Every "human" should have displayed image defined in state
-- changing "humans" colors (action and reducer is already functional)
+- Functionality of changing "humans" colors (action and reducer is already functional)
 - Increasing "humans" size
 - Decreasing humans size
-- Disable "Minus" button when size is really small
-- Disable "Plus" button when size is really big
-- You have 2 listings - editable and sorted
 - Every change should be updated in realtime in both listings
-- Add button should add new human
+- "Add new human" button should add new human to listings
 - BONUS: Add button to reset all images to some default size (eg. 25)

 See TODOs in: